TIDES-transit/TIDES/CONTRIBUTING.md

 Leadership is responsible for overall direction and decision-making on the project including:

 * approval of registered contributors
-* creation, scoping, and management of working groups,
+* creation, scoping, and management of working groups
 * approval of the final specification for Version 1.0
 * approval of changes to project governance